Classification of Oppenheimer-Snyder Collapse: Singular, Bouncing, and Soft-Landing Scenarios: Regular black hole collapse

 \subsection{Regular core-based classification}

-We now classify regular-core exteriors by their near-origin expansion of $f(r)$ and discuss for each core type whether a left vertex or a bounce is expected.
+We now classify regular-core exteriors by their near-origin expansion of $f(r)$ and discuss for each core type whether an apparent-horizon minimum or a bounce is expected.
 For the special static metric of the type \eqref{eq:static_metric}, there can be three different types of regular cores: dS, AdS and Minkowski cores.
 The AdS core requires SEC, in which case, it can be shown that the core cannot be extended to asymptotic Minkowski infinity \cite{Li:2023yyw}.
 We thus consider the dS core:

 We have